oferonetwork/core/Ofero_SFT.md

   - Participate either in-person or remotely via the governance dashboard on [ofero.me](https://ofero.me).

 - **First Live Governance Event**:
-  The initial annual meetup is scheduled for August 16–23, 2026, with the host location selected on July 15, 2026.
+  The initial annual meetup is scheduled for August 16–23, 2026, with the host location selected on March 7, 2026.

 ## VIP Status